CDCgov/ixa-epi-isolation/docs/natural_history_manager.md

 Unlike most managers that provide a trait extension on `Context` with methods that other modules call, this manager's main contribution is different natural history parameter types on which traits have been implemented that enable computing quantities relevant to modeling disease at the individual-level.
-This manager also provides a trait extension on `Context` called the `ContextNaturalHistoryExt` that contains convenience methods for common multi-step calculations on natural history parameters.
+For convenience, this manager also provides a trait extension on `Context` called the `ContextNaturalHistoryExt` that contains methods for common multi-step calculations on the natural history parameters using their trait methods, but use of this trait is optional.
 The custom types defined in this module are all deserializable, so the user can specify natural history parameters in an input JSON file, taking advantage of the existing global properties plugin's infrastructure (in particular, parameter validation at read-in time).
 We focus on having these types be as generic as possible, so that the user can change the value (for instance, changing an exponential distribution to a gamma distribution) without impacting the parameter type or the way it is used in the code.

 ### Time-invariant parameters: An example from specifying the disease incubation period